hergaiety/blog/source/_drafts/a_modern_terminal_workflow_3.md

 Zsh is a UNIX command interpreter alternative to the default Mac OS shell Bash.
 Someone who knows Bash already knows the basics of Zsh.

-**So then why?** Zsh is increasing in popularity from those who want more from their terminal.
+**So then why?** Zsh is increasing in popularity with those who want more from their terminal.
 Zsh offers features like syntax highlighting, variables, history commands and other advanced features outside the scope of this article.
-I install it for the customization potential it offers and like that I can grow to [learn new features over time](https://www-s.acm.illinois.edu/workshops/zsh/why.html).
+I install it for the customization potential it offers and appreciate that I can grow to [learn new features over time](https://www-s.acm.illinois.edu/workshops/zsh/why.html).

 # Config